I was reviewing a contract today. They had a sentence in there:

 For a gross misconduct dismissal it is very similar to a normal disciplinary.

-You then would follow the normal investigatory and disciplinary process.
-Just when you get to deciding what is going to happen as a result, you have the additional option of dismissing for gross misconduct.
+You would follow the normal investigatory and disciplinary process.
+It is just that when you get to deciding what is going to happen as a result, you have the additional option of dismissing for gross misconduct.

-The employee has the right to appeal this decision, but you don’t need to keep them on the payroll whilst the appeal is happening.
+The employee has the right to appeal this decision, but you don’t need to pay them for the time until the appeal has ended.